 Alex lives with his grandfather and his grandmother.
-He is responsible for carrying water, caring for animals and running errands.
+His duties at home include carrying water, caring for animals and running errands.
 His grandfather is sometimes employed as a farmer and his grandmother is sometimes employed as a farmer.

-Your love and support will help Alex to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Alex in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.